echogarden-project/echogarden/docs/Tasklist.md

 * Accept voice list caching options in `SynthesisOptions`

 ### Package manager
 * Better error message when package is not found remotely.
+Currently it just gives a `404 not found` without any other information.

 ### Speech language detection